n8willis/opentype-shaping-documents/opentype-shaping-gurmukhi.md

 above-base marks or contextually appropriate mark-and-base ligatures.

 The `blws` feature replaces below-base-consonant glyphs with special presentation forms.
-This usually includes replacing consonants that are followed by below-base-consonant forms like "Raphala" or "Baphala" with contextual ligatures.
+This usually includes replacing base consonants that are followed by below-base-consonant forms (like those of "Ra", "Ha", "Va", or "Yakash") with contextual ligatures.

 The `psts` feature replaces post-base-consonant glyphs with special presentation forms.
 This usually includes replacing right-side